 This is a question I can’t completely answer without knowing your budget and motives.
 However, I can make a few broad suggestions based on my 100-day journey around Switzerland.

 - Price: Interlaken is relatively cheaper than most other towns.
-It has luxury resorts and hotels don’t get me wrong but it has more budget options that most towns.
-For example, in Zurich, the cheapest hostel I could find was $80 USD and in Interlaken, I stayed at a hostel for $40 USD including breakfast, two coffees per day, free locker storage and $2 washing/drying machines.
+It has luxury resorts and hotels don’t get me wrong but it has more budget options than most towns.
+For example, in Zurich, the cheapest hostel I could find was $80 USD and in Interlaken, I stayed at a hostel for $40 USD including breakfast, two coffees per day, free locker storage, and $2 washing/drying machines.

 - Interlaken is quite a scenic town itself with lots to do like the Harder Kulm viewpoint, the epic Hardergrat Trail, the Schynige Platte Hike, and activities like Paragliding over the lake.

 I created a couple of guides to help you investigate the best places to stay in Interlaken depending on your budget.
-There are a lot of budget hotels, hostels but also some traditional, stunning hotels.
+There are a lot of budget hotels and hostels but also some traditional, stunning hotels.
 Here are the guides I wrote:

 - Best time to visit to avoid crowds (shoulder season): April – June, September – October